persapiens/Course/HW/HW0-Z.md

 Create a screencast of your assignment:

 * Create a screencast demoing your opunit profile check.
 * Demonstrate running your code that provisions the two servers across the different platforms, including the cloud provider interface before and after running the code.
-Demonstrate being able to ssh into your box with your registered ssh key.

 For guidelines, software, and recommendations see [Screencasts](Screencasts.md).